woctezuma/egs-datamining/README.md

 The workflow consists in:
 1.   extracting codenames from the databases of `items` and `offers`,
 2.   filtering out codenames associated with a known store page,
-3.   listing one or several namespaces associated to each codename,
+3.   listing one or several namespaces associated with each codename,
-4.   listing one or several `items` and `offers` associated to each namespace.
+4.   listing one or several `items` and `offers` associated with each namespace.

 ## Requirements